ibara/oksh/README.md

 ----
 Because all operating systems deserve a good shell.

+Unlike other ports of OpenBSD ksh, this port is entirely self-contained and aims to be maximally portable across operating systems and C compilers.
+We are always looking for new combinations to add support for.

 Supported systems
 -----------------
 `oksh` is known to run on the following Operating Systems: